cole-busa/anti-social-media/README.md

 This project uses React.js as the front-end with Axios for REST requests and Material UI for premade components.
 The back-end consists of Spring Boot alongside a MySQL database to store user info. :grinning:

-TODO: Add movie lists, TV show lists, and video game lists for each user to select from and display.
+TODO: Add movie lists, TV show lists, and video game lists for each user to search from and display.
 Calculate a total anti-social score that shows at the top of their profile.
-Add friends lists and the ability to view other people's profiles.